top of page

 Dammit.

-Christmas screams grandparents.
+Christmas screams grandparents and spoiling.

 Gifts.

-And knowing I personally have no "parents" to give to my children.
+And knowing I personally have no "parents" to give to my children?

 Yeah, it sucks.